njeffers/wpseo-woocommerce/README.md

 =========
 ### 13.2: May 26th, 2020
 Bugfixes:

 * Fixes a bug where the organization schema on for a primary term would error.

 Enhancements:

 * Omits the `product:price:amount` and `product:price:currency` og meta for variable and grouped products.
+* Hides all Yoast columns in the Product overview page except the SEO Score column.

 ### 13.1: May 13th, 2020
 Bugfixes: